DEEP-PolyU/Awesome-GraphMemory/README.md

 This repository provides a comprehensive collection of research papers, benchmarks, and open-source projects on **Graph-based Agent Memory**.
 It includes contents from our survey paper 📖<em>"[**Graph-based Agent Memory: Taxonomy, Techniques, and Applications**](https://arxiv.org/pdf/2602.05665)"</em> and will be continuously updated.

-🤗 **You are vey welcome to contribute to this repository** by launching an issue or a pull request.
+🤗 **You are very welcome to contribute to this repository** by launching an issue or a pull request.
 If you find any missing resources or come across interesting new research works, please don’t hesitate to open an issue or submit a PR!

 📫 **Contact us via emails:** `chang.yang@connect.polyu.hk`, `qinggang.zhang@polyu.edu.hk`